friskipradana/friskipradana/README.md

 ### Hi there 👋

-Hi, my full name is Friski Pradana, so you can call me "Friski", Iam Software Engineer
+Hi, my full name is Friski Pradana, so you can call me "Friski", Iam Software Engineer which one focuses more on frontend side, but also have an ability to code in backend side.

 <!--
 **friskipradana/friskipradana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.